DaSpawn/xlsx-stream-reader/README.md

 on the sheet type, but untried (I encountered some XLSX files that have a different zip format that requires having the entire file to read the archive contents properly), but still probably better to save temp first and read streasm from there.

+Currently if the zip archive does not have the shared strings at the begining of the archive an error will be thrown.
+This will be solved by piping the input stream for each sheet into a temp file untill the shared string are encountered and processed, then re-read the temp worksheets processing in the shared strings.
+This allows me to keep the input as piped streams, and still handle the situation with xlsx archives out of order.
+Since the sheets are normally much smaller than the entire archive/shared strings table, the temp files should remain small and compressed, but all of this will be seamless/automatic

 API Information